telefonicaid/fiware-cygnus/resources/mysql-scripts/README.md

 ## `mysql-columnsync.sh`
 This script aims to create the needed MySQL table used in the documentation for cygnus column sync.
 It adds a database and a table to store the entity name ande the entity values.
-It also adds the possibility to configure the cygnus prefix.
+It also adds the possibility to configure the cygnus prefix if needed.

 ### Usage
 The script has 6 mandatory parameters and 1 optional: